PaulGilmartin/graph_wrap/README.md

 ### Querying the GraphQL resource

 As mentioned above, GraphWrap exposes the GraphQL API via the `/graphql` URL.
-By default, this endpoint uses the default authentication provided by tastypie's ``Resource`` class.
-Later versions of GraphWrap will allow this authentication to be extended via setting config.

 ### Settings